The Clocks: Plot summary

-They murdered Mrs Rival before she could tell the police who hired her.
+They murdered Mrs Rival before she could tell the police who had hired her.
 Mr Bland and his sister-in-law thought their plan would baffle the police, while Mrs Bland felt she was a pawn in their schemes.
 Mr Bland disposed of Duguesclin's passport on a trip to Boulogne, which trip he mentioned to Colin in casual conversation.
 Poirot holds that people reveal much in simple conversation.
 Poirot had assumed this trip took place, so the man's passport would be found in a country different from where he was murdered, and long after friends and family in Canada had missed him on his holiday in Europe.
 The missing clock, with Rosemary written on it, was traced.
 Colin realises that Sheila had taken it and tossed it in the neighbour's dustbin, seeing it was her very own clock, mislaid on the way to a repair shop.
-But the clock was taken by Miss Martindale, not mislaid by Sheila.
+But the clock had been taken by Miss Martindale, not mislaid by Sheila.

 Colin turns his note upside down, and it points him to 19 Wilbraham Crescent.
 Miss Millicent Pebmarsh is the centre of the ring passing information to the other side in the Cold War, using Braille to encode their messages.
 He has decided to marry Sheila and realises that Miss Pebmarsh is Sheila's mother, and thus his future mother-in-law.
 He gives her two hours warning of the net closing around her.
-She chose her cause over her child once, and does so again, clutching a small deadly knife.
+She chose her cause over her child once and does so again, clutching a small deadly knife.
 "Lamb" disarms her and the two wait for the arrest, both firm in their convictions.
 The novel closes with two letters from Inspector Hardcastle to Poirot, telling him police have found all the hard evidence to close the case.
 Mrs Bland, less ruthless than her sister, admitted all under questioning.